Arts and Culture

 The Department of Art + Design, Art History, Art Education provides a rich experience in the fine arts for students and for the larger Towson area community.
-The department hosts lectures by prominent artists, critics, art historians and curators in addition to annual exhibitions showcasing the work of undergraduate and graduate students in the fine arts.
+The department hosts lectures by prominent artists, critics, art historians and curators in addition to annual exhibitions.
+The galleries exhibit works of living artists of the past 40 years, as well as emerging artists and students.
 Student organizations in the department arrange for trips to museums, outreach opportunities and community service learning.

-The Department of Communication Studies sponsors two annual spring events—a university-wide public speaking competition and the Communication Studies Symposium; it also co-sponsors an annual Media and Culture fall lecture series with the Department of Electronic Media and Film and the Department of Mass Communication.
-The department offers workshops and seminars sponsored by Pi Kappa Delta, which serves as both an honors society in speech and debate and as the primary department student organization.
+The Department of Communication Studies sponsors two annual events—a university-wide Public Speaking Competition and the Communication Studies Symposium; it also co-sponsors an annual Media and Culture fall lecture series with the Department of Electronic Media and Film and the Department of Mass Communication.
+The department offers workshops and seminars sponsored by Pi Kappa Delta, which serves as both an honor society in speech and debate and as the primary department student organization.
 The Public Communication Center, where students, staff, and faculty from across the university work with a public speaking coach to craft a class presentation, public speech, or advocacy project is also housed in the department.
 The department faculty and students regularly participate at annual conferences including the Maryland Communication Association, the Eastern Communication Association and the National Communication Association.
-Students are encouraged to participate in department-run Study Abroad programs in the Spain and Scotland.
+Students are encouraged to participate in department-run Study Abroad programs in Amsterdam and Scotland.

 The Department of Dance undergraduate programs offer professional dance training within the context of a comprehensive liberal arts education.
 Dance majors experience rigorous preparation, including extensive study in studio technique, choreographic studies, dance history and dance education.
 The department supports the performance and choreographic training of the B.F.A. major in yearly concerts: Inertia and Dance Majors Performance Project.
 These student works are mentored and often selected to represent TU at the American College Dance Festival each year.
-Student Performance opportunities are supported by elective repertory and company courses each term, culminating in a formal production at Stephens Hall Theatre.
-Our two Dance Student organizations, Sigma Rho Delta and National Dance Honors Society Dance Arts (NHSDA) Collegiate Program, support leadership training and community service opportunities.
+Student performance opportunities are supported by elective repertory and company courses each term, culminating in a formal production at Stephens Hall Theatre.
+Our two dance student organizations, Sigma Rho Delta and National Dance Honor Society for Dance Arts (NHSDA) Collegiate Program, support leadership training and community service opportunities.
 Guest artists regularly impact our curriculum.
 Opportunities to perform with VT Dance and Deep Vision Dance Company offer curriculum enhancement.

 Electronic Media & Film

-The Department of Electronic Media & Film (EMF) sponsors a film series each fall.
-The films are screened on Mondays at 7:30 p.m. in Van Bokkelen Hall Auditorium.
-EMF also co-hosts the TU Military & Veterans Film Series (in October/November).
-During the spring term, EMF sponsors the Bridges to the World International Film Festival and a Media Arts Festival showcasing student work.
-Alumni screenings are scheduled throughout the year.
-EMF has a number of student groups, including student run radio (XTSR) and TV (WMJF) stations.
+The Department of Electronic Media & Film (EMF) sponsors a thematic film series and co-hosts the TU Military & Veterans Film Series each fall.
+During the spring term, EMF sponsors the Bridges to the World International Film Festival and the Media Arts Festival.
+The department also showcases student work at the end of each semester.
+Alumni, student, and department-sponsored screenings and visiting artist talks are scheduled throughout the year.
+EMF has a number of student groups, including the student-run radio (XTSR) and NBS (National Broadcasting Society).